csetzer/agdaLatex/README.md

 awk, sed, GNU make, pdflatex, bibtex, agda installed.

-If using windows you might need to install Ubuntu as a Windows subsystem WSL (supported from the Microsoft store).
+If using Windows you might need to install Ubuntu as a Windows subsystem WSL (supported from the Microsoft store).

-## Main commands for geneated agdaLatex files and running LaTeX
+## Main commands for creating generated latex files (called agdaLatex files) and running LaTeX

 The command